Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_of_matrices_Sage.rst

    The program given below uses the function ``block_matrix()`` to compose a matrix of the given submatrices.

-   We encourage the reader to test equation :eq:`blok1` for various components of the block matrices.
+   The reader is encouraged to test equation :eq:`blok1` for various components of the block matrices.

 .. sagecellserver::